Western Xia: Jingzong (1038–1048)

 In the winter of 1039–1040, Jingzong laid siege to Yanzhou (now Yan'an) with over 100,000 troops.
 The prefect of Yanzhou, Fan Yong, gave contradictory orders to his military deputy, Liu Ping, making him move his forces (9,000) in random directions until they were defeated by Xia forces (50,000) at Sanchuan Pass.
 Liu Ping was taken captive.
 Despite the defenders' mediocre performance, Jingzong was forced to lift the siege and retreat to a ring of forts overlooking Yanzhou, when heavy winter snows set in.
 A Song army of 30,000 returned later that winter under the command of Ren Fu.
 They were ambushed at Haoshuichuan and annihilated.
 Despite such victories, Jingzong failed to make any headway against Song fortifications, garrisoned by 200,000 troops on rotation from the capital, and remained unable to seize any territory.
 In 1042, Jingzong advanced south and surrounded the fort of Dingchuan.
 The defending commander Ge Huaimin lost his nerve and decided to run, abandoning his troops to be slaughtered.
 Again, Jingzong failed to gain significant territory.
 Half his soldiers had died from attrition and after two years, Xia could no longer support his military endeavors.
 Tangut forces began suffering small defeats, being turned back by Song forces at Weizhou and Linzhou.

 The Liao dynasty took advantage of the Song's dire predicaments by increasing annual tribute payments by 100,000 units of silk and silver (each).
 The Song appealed to the Liao for help, and as a result, Emperor Xingzong of Liao invaded Western Xia with a force of 100,000 in 1044.
 Liao forces enjoyed an initial victory but failed to take the Xia capital and were brutally mauled by Jingzong's defenders.
 According to Song spies, there was a succession of carts bearing Liao dead across the desert.
 Having exhausted his resources, Jingzong made peace with the Song, who recognized him as the ruler of Xia lands and agreed to pay an annual tribute of 250,000 units of silk, silver, and tea.

 Toward the end of the war, Jingzong took the intended bride of his son, Lady Moyi, as his concubine.
 Jingzong's designated heir, Ninglingge, was the son of the Yeli empress, whose uncle Yeli Wangrong was concerned about the development.
 Ninglingge was thus arranged to marry the daughter of Wangrong, who planned to kill the emperor on the eve of the wedding.
 The plot leaked and Wangrong as well as four other Yeli conspirators were executed.
 The Yeli empress was demoted and Lady Moyi was installed in her place.
-Another concubine, Lady Mocang, bore the emperor a male child in 1047, named Liangzuo, who was raised by Mocang Epang.
+Another concubine, Lady Mocang, bore the emperor a male child in 1047, named Liangzuo, who was raised by his uncle, Mocang Epang.
 The disinherited heir apparent stabbed Jingzong in the nose and fled to Mocang Epang's residence where he was arrested and executed.
 Jingzong died the next day on 19 January 1048 at the age of 44.